Makkala-Kumar/COD-Internship-Tasks/README.md

 The goal of this task is to explore the characteristics, distributions, correlations, and outliers present in a dataset.
 I gained insights into the data through visualizations such as histograms, scatter plots, and heatmaps.

 ## Dataset
-The dataset used for this analysis is [provide_dataset_name_here].
-(Add a brief description of the dataset, including its source and any relevant details.)
+The dataset used for this analysis is the World Population Dataset.
+It contains population data from 1970 to 2022 for countries around the world.
+The dataset provides insights into population trends over time

 ## Contents
 - **EDA_on_world_population_Dataset.ipynb**: Google Colab Notebook containing the Python code for EDA.![image](https://github.com/Makkala-Kumar/COD-Internship-Tasks/assets/136322019/75d0836c-587a-4166-a174-094551b1616a)